paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-19b-water-resources-planning.md

   (A) *In general* — At the request of a governmental agency or non-Federal interest, the Secretary may provide technical assistance to such agency or non-Federal interest in managing water resources.

-  (B) *Types of assistance* — Technical assistance under this paragraph may include provision and integration of hydrologic, economic, and environmental data and analyses.
+  (B) *Types of assistance* — Technical assistance under this paragraph may include provision and integration of hydrologic, economic, and environmental data and analyses and title research for abandoned structures.

 (3) **Institution of higher education** — Notwithstanding [section 4141 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4141&num=0&edition=prelim), in carrying out this subsection, the Secretary may work with an institution of higher education, as determined appropriate by the Secretary.